briansgithub/music_visualizer/README.md

 |minor 2nd	    |   16  |15	    |240    |
 |tritone	    |   45	|32	    |1440   |

+Amplitude graph is overlaid on the beat record only for reference and aesthetics.
 Snake_case is used only when Hungarian Notation is used to indicate variable type in the form [type]_[identifier].

+Hover Scrub added for now in lieu of an easy way to adjust tempo.